 Access the Data

 The data can be accessed on SECOORA’s Water Level Data Portal.
 The Belhaven water level data can be accessed here and the Bayside community water level data can be accessed here.
 The network provides real-time local water level data to town managers, emergency managers, design engineers, and the public.
-This data is vital for monitoring coastal flooding, keeping citizens informed of hazardous conditions.
+This data is vital for monitoring coastal flooding and keeping citizens informed of hazardous conditions.

 To learn more, please visit SECOORA’s water level webpage.
 From this page you can also access the Water Level Data Portal to see the nearest station near you!